 Amicae Curiae: “Girlfriends of the Court” Covers Women, Law, Legal Education and includes posts on legal and lawyering issues (You are reading this blog now, please have a look around).

 Bloggers at the Bar: This blog is a forum for discussion at the Victorian Bar.
 Posts are by individual barristers, comments from the general public are welcome.

-A Barristers Blog: “By Paul Culter: the Lighter Side of the Law”.
+A Barristers Blog: “By Paul Cutler: the Lighter Side of the Law”.

 BLawgEd: An exploration of legal issues affecting the practice of education.
 Maintained by Michael Waterhouse

 The Professional Liability Blog: Stephen Warne on “professional negligence, regulation and discipline around the world”.

 Pleagle Trainer Blog: “Lawyer, Practical Legal Training, PhD candidate in Professional Education and Training, Research, Scholarship, Eclectic Interests, Best Practice.”